jianurr/GRN_diabetes_analysis/README.md

-#  Gene Regulatory Network Analysis of Diabetes Dataset (Weblem-III)
+#  Gene Regulatory Network Analysis of Diabetes Dataset downloaded from GEO(Gene Expression Omnibus)

 A bioinformatics project focused on reconstructing and analyzing a Gene Regulatory Network (GRN) using real gene expression data related to *diabetes mellitus*.